bitcoin-sv/bdk/documentation/docs/verify_script.md

 graph TD
     A[Transaction to validate] --> B{Origin?}
-    B -->|From a peer<br/>mempool admission| C[GetScriptVerifyFlags era] B -->|From a block<br/>block connection| D[GetBlockScriptFlags blockHeight] C --> E[VerifyScript consensus=false<br/>policy + consensus rules]
+    B -->|From a peer<br/>mempool admission| C[GetScriptVerifyFlags era] B -->|From a block<br/>block connection| D[GetBlockScriptFlags parent height + era] C --> E[VerifyScript consensus=false<br/>policy + consensus rules]
     D --> F[VerifyScript consensus=true<br/>consensus rules only]
 ```

-In Bitcoin SV the `VerifyScript` function is called in many places with different context and argument.
-It can be confusing if we don't have a clear picture of how it works.
-This document section is for `bdk` developers to understand how it works in `bitcoin-sv`.
+Bitcoin SV calls `VerifyScript` from several contexts with different flags and policy settings.
+This page explains the pinned upstream implementation for BDK developers.
+For a practical replay, see [Debugging transaction validation](debug_transaction.md).

 Generally speaking, `VerifyScript` is called in two main contexts:

-- Then a transaction comes from a peer
+- A transaction arrives from a peer for mempool admission.
-- Then a transaction comes from a block
+- A transaction is checked while connecting a block.

-When a transaction comes from a block, we verify the script with `consensus=true`, skipping all the policy settings check, while a transaction comes from a peer, we might verify if it complies with all the policies settings.
+Block-context script checks use `consensus=true`.
+Peer/mempool checks use `consensus=false`, which also applies policy limits.
+This describes the validation context; BDK does not perform the node's peer-management or chain-state operations.

-As there are two different contexts, there are two different ways of calculating flags to used as input for `VerifyScript` function.
+The two contexts use different base-flag calculations:

-- [GetScriptVerifyFlags](https://github.com/bitcoin-sv/bitcoin-sv/blob/879fc8b42168dd0e608dafd51b39c6dabad37d4d/src/verify_script_flags.h#L9) is to be used when verify a transaction coming from a peer
+- [GetScriptVerifyFlags](https://github.com/bitcoin-sv/bitcoin-sv/blob/879fc8b42168dd0e608dafd51b39c6dabad37d4d/src/verify_script_flags.h#L9) computes base flags for peer/mempool validation
-- [GetBlockScriptFlags](https://github.com/bitcoin-sv/bitcoin-sv/blob/879fc8b42168dd0e608dafd51b39c6dabad37d4d/src/verify_script_flags.h#L19) is to be used when verify a transaction coming from a block
+- [GetBlockScriptFlags](https://github.com/bitcoin-sv/bitcoin-sv/blob/879fc8b42168dd0e608dafd51b39c6dabad37d4d/src/verify_script_flags.h#L19) computes base flags for block validation

-## Flags calculations
+## Flag calculation

-Flags are canonical combination of individual flags
+A flag set is a bitwise combination of individual flags. `SCRIPT_VERIFY_NONE` is zero; `SCRIPT_FLAG_LAST` is a boundary marker rather than a verification rule.

 ```
     SCRIPT_VERIFY_NONE